landon9720/Proseeo/README.md

 p edit attachment 2 # invoke system editor

 error messages should be written as if the programmer is sitting with the user and walking them through their use case

-plan field type: date
-use case: due date field
-set with commands like "p set due in 2w" reporting use cases: sort by due date, filter on past due

-stories should have a name instead of a uuid
-use: p create bug
-where bug is the name of the story and the immediate subdir of the project dir if it already exists then bug-n is created instead and a warning is issued